py-e/wordcount/tests/mocking/README.rst

 Integration testing
 -------
-Seems it make sense to leave some write/read tests as integration tests.
+Seems it makes sense to leave some write/read tests as integration tests.